Covid: 10,772 new cases, 788 in hospital; changes to death reporting

 Public Health deputy director-general Dr Andrew Old said the agency will now report Covid deaths as people who died because of the virus or as a contributor.

-Until now, all deaths where someone has died within 28 days of a positive Covid-19 result have been reported, as had been done by other countries.
+Until now, all deaths within 28 days of a positive Covid-19 result have been reported, as had been done by other countries.

 The updated approach would come into effect on the website from Friday and would be how the figures are reported to the World Health Organisation.